Lybecker/azure-secure-networking-for-devs/exercises/instructions/3-bastion.md

 > .\2-private-network.ps1 -TeamName <your team name>
 > ```

 Oops!
 Anybody got the key?
 Now, this is embarrassing; I think we just locked ourselves out of the entire system!
+Try it out by access the web apps or storage accounts.

 Not to worry: Remember that one subnet called "AzureBastionSubnet" we created earlier?
 It's there for a reason.
 But first...